 In order to be considered to be making satisfactory progress towards a degree, a student must both maintain quantitative (completion ratio) and qualitative (GPA) standards.
-The student's progress will be evaluated every sixteen (16) weeks.
+The student's progress will be evaluated at the end of each semester (~17) weeks) they are enrolled.
 If the student's cumulative Grade Point Average (GPA) or completion rate is less than the minimum required at that point in the student's program the student will be placed on a SAP Warning.
 The student may receive financial aid due during the warning period, but if the student fails to achieve the required grade average or completion rate at the end of the following evaluation period, the student will be SAP Cancelled and no longer eligible for financial aid for that program.